Thursday Evening Advanced Road Ride

 • Speed Groups will ride no faster than their maximum posted speed average

-• If you are not able to ‘pull’ at the front of your Speed Group, drop down a Speed Group
+• If you are not able to ‘pull’ at the front of your Speed Group, you must drop down a Speed Group

-• R5 Speed Group on the Advanced Ride is not a ‘drop’ ride
+• R5 Speed Group on the Thursday Advanced Ride is a ‘non-drop’ ride

 • Good riding practices and all rules of the road apply